 The Crisis Assistance Program will continue to promote the rights of victims of crime and provide victims with immediate access to specific services.
-These services will include on-scene crisis intervention and support; access to immediate counseling services; access to emergency assistance with transportation, food, clothing, and lodging; access to emergency assistance with home repairs to ensure that victims can establish and maintain safety in their residences; access to financial assistance; and connection to appropriate resources within the community.
-This project will also promote the continuing education and training of paid and volunteer staff with regard to the most current victim services available in the State of Texas.
-This project will also include the expansion of the crisis assistance program by hiring one additional staff member with grant funding to ensure that victims receive the most efficient acknowledgement and access to the above-stated services.
+These services will include on-scene crisis intervention and support; access to immediate counseling services; access to emergency assistance with transportation, food, clothing, and lodging; access to emergency assistance with home repairs to ensure that victims can establish and maintain safety in their residences; referrals to financial assistance; and connection to appropriate resources within the community.
+This project will continue to promote continuing education and training of paid and volunteer staff with regard to the most current victim services available in the State of Texas as well as any relevant national training.
+This project will also continue to maintain the victim services clerk position to ensure that more victims can receive the most efficient acknowledgement and access to the above-stated services.